-- ATS Examiner Competency Certificate Performance Assessment form ATS Examiner - Competency Certificate Endorsement form - ATS Licence / Competency Certificate Checklist

-S6/ APPENDIX F: ATS EXAMINER COMPETENCY CERTIFICATE
+- ATS Examiner Competency Certificate Performance Assessment form ATS Examiner - Competency Certificate Endorsement form - ATS Licence / Competency Certificate Checklist S6/ APPENDIX F: ATS EXAMINER COMPETENCY CERTIFICATE

-PERFORMANCE ASSESSMENT
+PERFORMANCE ASSESSMENT s

 ASSESSMENT GUIDE

 Candidate Name: Position:

 Examiner: Location:

 Assessment Date: Duration of Observation:

-e of testing, is to provide adequate confidence, to the CE CAAF verall interest of safety when conducting their duties.
+The overall objective, and the degree of that ATS Examiners will act in the overa testing, is to provide adequate confidence, to the CE CAAF II interest of safety when conducting their duties.

 Examiner Comments:

 Examiner Signature: Licence Number:

 Candidate Comments:

 Candidate Signature:

-The candidate may have access to appropriate reference material during this assessment.
+The candidate may have access to appr opriate reference material during this assessment.

+Use only:

-Use only: Part A for Classroom environment.
-(CAAF) Conducted by the ANR 145 B organization and moderated by
+Part A for Classroom environment.
+(Conducted by the ANR 145 B organization and moderated by CAAF)

 Part B for Practical test on the job.
 (Conducted by CAAF's testing officer)